 How long does the plan provide annuitants with coverage?

-- Annuitants who enroll into the plan during the open enrollment period have continuous benefit coverage year after year
+- Annuitants who enroll into the plan during the open enrollment period or within 60 days of the retirement date have continuous benefit coverage year after year.

 Will annuitants be automatically enrolled in the plan?

 - No - annuitants must proactively enroll in the VSP plan during open enrollment period.